Are you searching for deeper community within Belle Meade UMC?

 Group study and scholarly discussion led by former pastor Dr. J. David Miller.
 Primary emphasis on Biblical passages, parables and the imperfect heroes God chose to grow and lead His flock.
 This class believes in the power of prayer, desires a deep relationship with Christ Jesus and welcomes opportunities to be an active witness outside our walls.
 While we care deeply and passionately for our own older generation, our mission efforts focus on the children and youth of this church and the world.
 All opinions are welcome.

-This Month: The Parables of Jesus by J. Ellsworth Kalas led by J. David Miller
+This Month: "Studying the Book of Ephesians" led by J. David Miller

 Triple S - Room 121